recurser/fetch-pages/ruby/README.md

 ## Notes

-- I use the [httparty](https://github.com/jnunemaker/httparty) in Ruby to simplify fetching, automatically follow redirects etc.
+- I use the [httparty](https://github.com/jnunemaker/httparty) library to simplify fetching, automatically follow redirects etc.
 - To mirror assets properly, we should also update URLs within the CSS.
 I opted not to do this in the interest of time, but it would be fairly easy to add.
 - I added a `--out=path/to/output/folder/"` option to make testing with docker easier.
 - There is a Github Action to run linting checks and tests.
 See [`.github/workflows`](https://github.com/recurser/fetch-pages/tree/main/.github/workflows).